PerryPlooij/RailNL/README.md

 ![Rail Map](doc/Rail_Map.png)

 ### Assignment
-The assignment of this project is to create an algorithm within python that generates a train lining system that optimizes the overall quality of the lining system.
+The assignment of this project is to create an algorithm within python that generates a train lining system for intercity trains that optimizes the overall quality of the train lining system.
 This can be done by maximizing the objective function given in the excercise.
+There are two conditions that have to be met when creating a train lining system.
+The first one is that a pathway has a maximum time length and the second condition is that a train lining system has a maximum number of pathways.

 ### Method
-The methods and algorithms which are used to create a solution are described in the README.md files in the "part" folders.
+The methods and algorithms which are used to create a solution are described in the README.md files in the "part/code" folders.

 ### Prerequisites
 The code is fully written in python.
 The file 'requirements.txt' contains all packages to run the progrem succesfully.
 These packages are easy installable with the following instruction: